 - Intellectual property.

-The amount of Memorial’s Indirect Costs Allocation is calculated based on the amount of funding awarded in the previous fiscal year by federal granting agencies.
+The amount of Memorial’s Research Support Fund allocation is calculated based on the amount of funding awarded in the previous fiscal year by federal granting agencies.
 Memorial allocates its annual grant based on a formula and distributes the funding to departments, facilities and affiliated organizations where the eligible costs are incurred.